 - Activate your CCA email account at least 24 hours prior to applying for housing

-- Submit your housing application (Note: Spring housing at CCA is offered on an as-available basis)
+- Submit your housing application (Note: Housing at CCA is offered on an as-available basis)

 - If you receive a housing assignment, submit a housing license agreement and a refundable $300 damage and cleaning fee to reserve your space

-Incoming students who submit a complete housing application and $100 application fee on or before Dec.
-15 will be given priority for spring housing placement.
-To submit a housing application after Dec.
-15, email [email protected].
+Incoming students who submit a complete housing application and $100 application fee on or before May 15 will be given priority for fall housing placement.
+To submit a housing application after May 15, email [email protected].
 We’ll reach out with next steps if space is available or add your name to the waitlist.